ChristianSpence/Fixing-column-headers/README.md

 `drop_name_rows` by default removes all rows named in `named_rows` and also all rows up to but not including `first_data_row`.

 ## Details
 Values in merged cells are allocated to all cells to the right of the initial value where rows which include separate columns grouped under a merged cell are specified within `name_rows`.
 Empty cells are also filled rightwards with the value of the preceding (i.e. leftwards) non-empty cell in the same row.
-Any vlue within `name_rows` which contains a numerical digit at the end of word is assumed to be a footnote character and are removed.
+Any value within `name_rows` which contains a numerical digit at the end of a word is assumed to be a footnote character and is removed.

 ## Value
 Returns a `data frame`.